Why is ventilation so important?

 Step 3 – Monitoring carbon dioxide levels

-The level of CO2 acts as a proxy for the Covid-19 risk as people exhale airborne viruses when they exhale CO2.
-To check the situation in your workplace, ask your school or college to use carbon dioxide monitors to check whether ventilation is sufficient to keep CO2 levels below 800 ppm.
+The level of CO2 acts as a proxy for the microbe load as people exhale airborne viruses when they exhale.
+To check your workplace, ask that carbon dioxide monitors are used to check whether ventilation is sufficient to keep CO2 levels below 800 ppm.
 Indoor air at 600 to 800 ppm carbon dioxide indicates a relatively well-ventilated room.

 Step 4 – Practical steps to ensure good ventilation